10 Signs Fear Is Running Your Life (And How To Get Back On Track)

 Most people in our culture are so riddled with fear that they don't even recognize when the emotion has overtaken their lives.
 Fear can be sneaky, and it shows up in all kinds of disguises.
 Here are 10 ways to recognize how fear is running your life and take back control:

 1. You find yourself striving in vain for an impossible-to-achieve standard of perfection.

-When you're afraid (of criticism, failure and rejection), you'll kill yourself trying to be perfect.
-Of course, the mask of perfection also separates you from what you most want: real intimacy, to be known, loved, and accepted for your true self.
+When you're afraid (of criticism, failure, and rejection), you'll do anything to try to become "perfect."
+Of course, the mask of perfection also separates you from what you most want: real intimacy, love, and acceptance for your true self.

-When you're afraid to take risks and go for what you really want, you convince yourself that your less-than-juicy life — your relationships, your job, the dismal state of Mother Gaia — is as good as it gets.
+When you're afraid to take risks and go for what you really want, you convince yourself that your less-than-juicy life is as good as it gets.
 When fear runs the show, you forget how to dream.
 You compromise in the name of being "realistic."
-But settling isn't realism; it's a devastating symptom of the fear that what you hope is possible really isn't.
+But settling isn't realism; it's a devastating symptom of fear.

 3. You say yes when you mean no.

 When you're afraid to disappoint people or get rejected if you don't say yes, you'll fall into fear-based, people-pleasing, self-sacrificing behaviors that lead to resentment.
 But when fear is no longer running the show, you say no when it feels self-loving.
 As they say, "No" is a complete sentence.
 This doesn't mean you won't devote yourself to generosity and service.
 It means the service stems from a genuine love-based (rather than a fear-based) motivation.